Jim Boeke

 James Frederick Boeke (September 11, 1938 – September 26, 2014) was an American professional football offensive tackle in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys and New Orleans Saints.
 He played college football at Heidelberg College.

-Early years
+Early life

 Boeke was born in Akron, Ohio.
 He attended Cuyahoga Falls High School where he practiced football and track.
 He accepted a football scholarship from Heidelberg College, establishing himself as a two-way tackle in football and also lettering in track.

 In 1985, he was inducted as a charter member of the Heidelberg University Athletic Hall of Fame.
 In 2008, he was inducted into the Summit County Sports Hall of Fame.

 Professional career

 Los Angeles Rams

 Boeke was selected by the Los Angeles Rams in the nineteenth round (217th overall) of the 1960 NFL draft.
 He was a backup offensive tackle.
 In 1963, he also played defensive tackle.

 On August 19, 1964, he was traded to the Dallas Cowboys in exchange for rookie running back Les Josephson.